Welcome back to The Basics. Check out the posters for vision here.

 The story of vision explains how individual work efforts contribute to the group’s meaningful change in the world.

-When the members of the group understand and make meaning of their work in the same way, they have a shared vision.
-This becomes the basis for all interactions within the group: it explains which relationships are beneficial and which are not.
+When the members of the group understand and make meaning of their work in the same way, then they have a shared vision.
+This becomes the basis for all interactions within the group.
+The vision allows members to see when they are successfully working together and when they are not.
 In this way, vision explains what is expected of each member of the group, and it connects the members’ efforts to each other and to the combined success of the group.
 At its best, the meaning given by a shared vision becomes part of members’ identities and creates a community.

 First, the story of vision is made up of five factors.
 These factors, when put together, are the complete set of answers that we have to find and explain to allow members of the group to connect their work to the outcome of the group.